Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Overview of Kernel-based Function Spaces

-Currently people exert a great interest in the generalization of the kernel-based methods in Hilbert spaces to Banach spaces, because Banach spaces have more abundant geometrical structures produced by various kinds of norms.
-For the meshfree approximation methods, the paper~\cite{EricksonFasshauer2008} extends native spaces to Banach spaces called generalized native spaces to do the high-dimensional interpolations.
-In another ways, the paper~\cite{Zhou2003} shows the capacity of the learning theory in Banach spaces by using the imbedding properties of RKHSs, and the papers~\cite{MicchelliPontil2004,ArgyriouMicchelliPontil2009,ArgyriouMicchelliPontil2010} starts with the representer theorem for learning methods in Banach spaces.
-Moreover, the paper~\cite{ZhangXuZhang2009} firstly proposes a new concept of RKBSs for machine learning.
-Combining the ideas of generalized Native spaces and RKBSs, the recent paper~\cite{FasshauerHickernellYe2013} assures that we can obtain the finite dimensional representations of the support vector machine solutions in Banach spaces in terms of the positive definite functions.
-The paper~\cite{Ye2014RKBS} also shows that the learning problems can be well-posed and easy-implementation in the Banach spaces endowed with the reproducing kernels.
-Base on the theorems of RKBSs given in~\cite{ZhangXuZhang2009}, the papers~\cite{SriperumbudurFukumizuLanckriet2011,SongZhang2011,GarciaPortal2012,ZhangZhang2012,VillmannHaaseKastner2013,SongZhangHickernell2013} also give many other applications of RKBSs such as the embedding probability measures, least square regressions, sampling, regularized learning methods, and gradients based learning methods.
-But, there are still couple important issues we need further discussions: \begin{itemize} \item how to find the reproducing kernel of a given Banach space, \item how to obtain the representations of RKBSs by a given kernel. \end{itemize} In this article we try to answer these two questions in a new setting of the reproducing properties of Banach spaces.
+Currently people exert a great interest in generalization of kernel-based methods in Hilbert spaces to Banach spaces, because Banach spaces have more geometrical structures produced by their norms of various kinds.
+For the meshfree approximation methods, paper~\cite{EricksonFasshauer2008} extends native spaces to Banach spaces called generalized native spaces to do the high dimensional interpolations.
+In another way, paper~\cite{Zhou2003} shows the capacity of the learning theory in Banach spaces by using the imbedding properties of RKHSs, and papers~\cite{MicchelliPontil2004,ArgyriouMicchelliPontil2009,ArgyriouMicchelliPontil2010} start with the representer theorem for learning methods in Banach spaces.
+Moreover, paper~\cite{ZhangXuZhang2009} first proposes a new concept of RKBSs for machine learning.
+Combining the ideas of generalized native spaces and RKBSs, recent paper~\cite{FasshauerHickernellYe2013} ensures that we obtain the finite dimensional representations of support vector machine solutions in Banach spaces in terms of the positive definite functions.
+Paper~\cite{Ye2014RKBS} shows that the machine learning can be well-posed and of easy implementation in the Banach spaces endowed with the reproducing kernels.
+Base on theory of RKBSs given in~\cite{ZhangXuZhang2009}, papers~\cite{SriperumbudurFukumizuLanckriet2011,SongZhang2011,GarciaPortal2012,ZhangZhang2012,VillmannHaaseKastner2013,SongZhangHickernell2013} give other applications of RKBSs such as embedding probability measures, least square regressions, sampling, regularized learning methods, and gradients based learning methods.
+However, there are still couple important issues that need discussions: \begin{itemize} \item how to find the reproducing kernel of a given Banach space, \item how to obtain representations of RKBSs by a given kernel. \end{itemize} In this article, we answer these two questions in a new setting of the reproducing properties of Banach spaces.